zasuh/mord-os/README.md

 ### Ideas

 - ✋ *Backend implementation*: Implementing a backend would obviously be the first step.
-Enabling more complete and precise authentication and authorization, saving data to a database and retrieving it without having to utilize session storage.
+Enabling more complete and precise authentication and authorization, saving data to a database and retrieving it without having to utilize local storage.

 - *Unified styling*: I tried to keep the design simple and consistent.
 There are things I don't like about it, on the UI as well as on the UX, that I would maybe do more design research and figure out what would be the best.

 - *File directory expansion*: I focused primarly on entities that are supposed to be text files, but this can obviously be expanted to include images, the ability to multi select items and delete them more easily, the abilit to download one or more files as `.txt` files, a search input which would allow to better filter out the list etc.

-- ✋ *Being able to record video with the webcam*: The package I used to access and use the webcam probably has support for this, but the files would be too large to actually save to session storage.
+- ✋ *Being able to record video with the webcam*: The package I used to access and use the webcam probably has support for this, but the files would be too large to actually save to local storage.
 Databases would be good for this.

 - ✋ *Drag and drop app icons*: Add the ability to drag and drop icons to anywhere on the screen and somehow save the position if the user reloads the page.